The Version of the Scrum Guide 2011

 It must be in usable condition regardless of whether the Product Owner decides to actually release it.

-Higher quality is reached through extreme programming approach: test driven development, clean code, pair programming, pair check-in, coding dojo, static analysis tools.
+Higher quality is reached through an extreme programming approach: test-driven development, clean code, pair programming, pair check-in, coding dojo, static analysis tools.

 Does Scrum consider long-term planning?